 Fishkill is a very small village located in the state of New York.
 With a population of 2,155 people and five constituent neighborhoods, Fishkill is the 547th largest community in New York.

-Fishkill is a decidedly white-collar village, with fully 92.36% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Fishkill is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Fishkill who work in office and administrative support (21.88%), architecture and engineering (12.38%), and sales jobs (10.94%).
+Fishkill is a decidedly white-collar village, with fully 89.93% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Fishkill is a village of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Fishkill who work in office and administrative support (16.70%), teaching (11.98%), and management occupations (11.80%).

-The per capita income in Fishkill in 2010 was $31,443, which is upper middle income relative to New York and the nation.
-This equates to an annual income of $125,772 for a family of four.
+The per capita income in Fishkill in 2018 was $41,645, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
+This equates to an annual income of $166,580 for a family of four.
 However, Fishkill contains both very wealthy and poor people as well.

-Fishkill is a somewhat ethnically-diverse village.
+Fishkill is a very ethnically-diverse village.
 The people who call Fishkill home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Fishkill residents report their race to be White, followed by Asian.
+The greatest number of Fishkill residents report their race to be White, followed by Black or African-American.
 Fishkill also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.69% of the village’s residents.
-Important ancestries of people in Fishkill include Irish, German, English, and French .
+People of Hispanic or Latino origin account for 14.95% of the village’s residents.
+Important ancestries of people in Fishkill include Italian, Irish, German, English, and European.

 The most common language spoken in Fishkill is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Polish.